trondhindenes/Kubelini/README.md

 EDIT: This is not completely true anymore.

 ### What gets deployed
-Kubelini deploys Kubernetes 1.9.0 with Docker 1.13 and Weavenet or Flannel
+Kubelini deploys Kubernetes (choice of version is up to you) with Docker 1.13 and Weavenet or Flannel.
+Most (if not all) testing is done with Flannel.

 ### Prerequisites
 - Kubelini uses Amazon S3 to distribute certain files (certificates and dynamicly generated config files).
 Replacing the S3 part with cifs or a similar backend should be fairly easy if s3 is a big no-no for you.
 - Kubelini expects a set of already running nodes, and has only been tested with Ubuntu 16.04.
 - It is expected that networking is alredy configured: full access between the hosts in the cluster, and ssh access from the Ansible control node to all hosts.
-Kubelini does _not_ require setting up custom routes, as it uses an overlay network for pod communication.
+Kubelini does _not_ require setting up custom routes, as it uses overlay networking (cni) for pod communication.
 - You need Ansible.
-Kubelini was tested with Ansible 2.5.2.
+Kubelini was tested with Ansible 2.5.5.
 - Target nodes need to satisfy the standard Ansible prereqs - which is essentially python and ssh
 - You ned an inventory containing 1 or more nodes in a group called "kubernetes_master".
 These hosts will get etcd/apiserver and other "master" workloads installed.
 - You also need a host group called "kubernetes_worker", which should contain 1 or more hosts where actual pods will get scheduled.